-There are always tensions between the pressures experienced by practice owners and colleagues who come to work in their practices.
+There are always tensions between the pressures experienced by practice owners and colleagues who come to working in their practices.
 But, you and your practice principal can avoid a lot of stress if you can first find agreement about clinical standards.

 There are some very important areas to explore when you are looking at a practice and trying to decide whether it will be right for you.
 Some of these revolve around regulatory compliance.
-Registrants cannot blame their inability to meet AHPRA/The Dental Board's standards because of the limitations imposed by the environment in which they work.
+Registrants cannot blame their inability to meet the GDC's Standards for the Dental Team because of the limitations imposed by the environment in which they work.